basp/linie/src/Genie/README.md

 > Note that this is still a work in progress so no all `Math` methods and operators are implemented yet.

+## overview
+The goal of Genie is to support vector arithmetic over general floating point types in a reasonably speedy fashion.
+In order to accomplish this, a lot of interfaces are implicit and not directly specified by the code.

+Genie works by depending on the .NET runtime to compile our arithmetic delegates in `static` constructors.

+> The compilation of those delegates is wrapped up in various forms of `Lazy<T>` and internally exposed as static fields.
+All of this is contained by the `internal Operations<T>` class.

+From a client perspective you will be dealing with the `Operations` class instead for the most part.
+By virtue of method type inf

 ## credits
 Greatly inspired by [HelloKitty/Generic.Math](https://github.com/HelloKitty/Generic.Math) which in turn builds on John Skeet's `MiscUtil` library for the expression compilation helpers.